mk-fg/image-deduplication-tool/README.md

 side-by-side in montage mode or in separate windows in multiwindow mode, see "man feh" for details.

-Default line (`feh -GNFY --info "echo '%f %wx%h (diff: {diff})'" --action8 "rm
+Default line (`feh -GNFY --info "echo '%f %wx%h (diff: {diff}, {diff_n} / {diff_count})'" --action8 "rm %f" --action1 "kill -INT {pid}" {path1} {path2}`)
-%f" --action1 "kill -INT {pid}" {path1} {path2}`) makes it show fullscreen image, some basic info (along with difference between image hashes) about it and action reference, pressing "8" there will remove currently displayed version, "1" will stop the comparison and quitting feh ("q") will go to the next pair.
+makes it show fullscreen image, some basic info (along with difference between image hashes and how much images there are with the same level of difference) about it and action reference, pressing "8" there will remove currently displayed version, "1" will stop the comparison and quitting feh ("q") will go to the next pair.

 Without --feh (non-interactive / non-gui mode), tool outputs pairs of images and the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) value for